 The Gordini putting on track was not at all capricious.
 The small model produced by Kaiser Argentina Industries he was already showing off in the Improved Tourism, where he dominated without setbacks.
 In fact, Gaston perkins he won the 1963, 1964 and 1965 Grand Prix with an official 1093 whose crankshaft was polished to hold up to the XNUMX-kilometer race.
 Perkins, despite his great height, managed to fit inside the car almost glued to the rear window and looked out the rear window, since the upright was at face level.

 The engines used in the TM were brought from France with 55 HP, but Berta managed to extract about 10 more HP.
-The hegemony of this small car in this tough competition continued in 1966 and 1967 at the hands of the Cordovan Danilo Bonamicci.
-Other winning pilots with Gordini were the Guimarey brothers, Juan Pedro Garcia, Kurt delfosse, Osvaldo antelo, Carlos Ruesch and Copello himself.
+The hegemony of this small car in this tough competition continued in 1966 and 1967 at the hands of the Cordovan danilo bonamicci.
+Other winning pilots with Gordini were the Guimarey brothers, Juan Pedro Garcia, Kurt delfosse, Osvaldo antelo, Charles Ruesch and Copello himself.

 Although IKA already had an official team in the Improved Tourism, the car for the TC was prepared in a particular way by Berta, who understood that it could make the most of the freedoms of the technical regulation of that year.